-Want to grow beneficial algae faster in your shrimp tankOpens in a new tab.?
+Want to grow beneficial algae faster in your shrimp tank?
 Increase the wattage of your lights, consider a day/night cycle, add fertilizers, and avoid CO2. keeping the lights as close to the surface as possible can also help.
 Finally, introducing organics from fish food and waste under higher lighting can foster algae growth.

 While most hobbyists are figuring out ways to get rid of algae, I find myself trying to grow it.
 Strange, isn’t it?
-I embarked on this journey with the desire to see how a heavily algaed tank would affect the survival of shrimpOpens in a new tab. and their babies.
+I embarked on this journey with the desire to see how a heavily algaed tank would affect the survival of shrimp and their babies.
 After leaving the lights on for weeks and seeing little progress, I decided to dive deeper into the world of algae cultivation.
-I’ve since learned that growing algae requires a careful balance of LightOpens in a new tab., nutrients, and water conditions using this groundbreaking formula you can also grow algae, Light + Nutrients = Algae.
+I’ve since learned that growing algae requires a careful balance of Light, nutrients, and water conditions using this groundbreaking formula you can also grow algae, Light + Nutrients = Algae.

 Join me as I share some tips and tricks I’ve picked up along the way.